-The City Plan sets out development intentions and Desired Environmental Outcomes (DEOs) for each Area.
+The City Plan sets out development intentions and Desired Environmental Outcomes (DEOs) for each Area, which identifies the desired end state for the Area that development is to assist in achieving.
 This Area classification is identified on the Planning Scheme Maps.

-Area provisions are not directly relevant to Northern Link, as the Project is too extensive to be assessed against the relatively detailed Area provisions.
-However, it is necessary to consider the Area classifications to understand the Project's implications for future land use and redevelopment opportunities.
+Area provisions are not particularly relevant to the assessment of the Project, as the Project traverses many Areas and the nature of the Project is too large to be assessed against the relatively detailed Area provisions.
+However, it is necessary to consider the Area classifications within the vicinity of the Project in order to understand the Project's implications on future land use scenarios and redevelopment opportunities.

-Planning Scheme Area classifications for the study corridor are shown on Figure 11-2, Figure 11-3 and Figure 11-4 and the classifications are outlined in Table 11-3.
+Planning Scheme Area classifications for the study corridor are shown on Figure 2-2, Figure 2-3 and Figure 2-4 and the classifications are outlined in Table 2-3